 Clean Them Properly

 Hygiene can be a big issue with lenses.
-You should clean your lenses properly every time you take them out, and again before you put them in.
-If there was any bacteria left on them after you took them out then they will have been swimming in germ soup for a while so it’s worth the extra clean before you put them in.
+Clean your lenses properly every time you take them out, and again before you put them in.
+If there was any bacteria left on them after you took them out then they’ll have been swimming in germ soup for a while so it’s worth the extra clean before you put them in.

 Get Medical Advice if you Need It